hylaea-miller/Eaton-and-Palisades-Fires-Analysis/README.md

 Date: 11/22/2025

-## Description
+## About

-This repository contains all the materials for Homework Assignment 4 Task 2 of the course EDS 220: Working with Environmental Datase.
+This repository contains all the materials for Homework Assignment 4 Task 2 of the course EDS 220: Working with Environmental Datasets.

 For this assignment, I explored the use of false color imagery to visualize fire scars from the Palisades and Eaton fires.
 The analysis includes data processing, visualization, and interpretation of the results.

-## Repository Content
+## Repository Structure

 The Project directory contains:

 ```
 eds220-hwk4
 │--  README.md
-│--  hwk4-task2-false-color-YOURLASTNAME.ipynb
+│--  hwk4-task2-false-color-MILLER.ipynb
 |--  .gitignore

 ```

 ## Data Access

-You can find the datasets used in this project it here: - [Landsat](https://planetarycomputer.microsoft.com/dataset/landsat-c2-l2) - [Fire Perimeters ](https://geohub.lacity.org/maps/ad51845ea5fb4eb483bc2a7c38b2370c/about)
+You can find the datasets used in this project in here: - [Landsat](https://planetarycomputer.microsoft.com/dataset/landsat-c2-l2) - [Fire Perimeters ](https://geohub.lacity.org/maps/ad51845ea5fb4eb483bc2a7c38b2370c/about)

-‌
 ## How to Run

 Fork and clone this repository to your local environment.

-Open the `.qmd` (Quarto) document.
+Download the required datasets from the links provided above, and place all files in the `data/` directory.

-Ensure that the required python packages are installed.
+Ensure you have the necessary Python packages installed.

+Open the Jupyter Notebook file `hwk4-task2-false-color-MILLER.ipynb` in your Jupyter environment.

-Render the document to generate the analysis and maps in PDF format.
+Run the notebook cells sequentially to reproduce the analysis and visualizations.

 ## Author

 Hylaea Miller

-# Acknowledgements
+# References

 Microsoft Planetary Computer.
 (2025).
-Microsoft.com. https://planetarycomputer.microsoft.com/dataset/landsat-c2-l2
-Date of accesss: 11/19/2025
+Landsat Collection 2 Level-2. https://planetarycomputer.microsoft.com/dataset/landsat-c2-l2.
+[Accessed: November 19, 2025]

-NIFC FIRIS.
-Palisades and Eaton Dissolved Fire Perimeters (2025).
-Lacity.org. https://geohub.lacity.org/maps/ad51845ea5fb4eb483bc2a7c38b2370c/about
+National Interagency Fire Center (NIFC).
+(2025).
+Palisades and Eaton Fire Perimeters [Dataset].
+Los Angeles GeoHub. https://geohub.lacity.org/maps/ad51845ea5fb4eb483bc2a7c38b2370c/about [Accessed: November 19, 2025]‌

-Date of accesss: 11/19/2025
+NASA Earth Observatory.
+(2014, March 14).
+Why is that Forest Red and that Cloud Blue?
+How to Interpret a False-Color Satellite Image.
+NASA Science. https://science.nasa.gov/earth/earth-observatory/how-to-interpret-a-false-color-satellite-image/
+[Accessed: November 20, 2025]

+‌